 - JBIR: The maximum ratio of jacobian determinants xsj between all gauspoints.
 Were xsj = Vworldcoordinates / Velementcoordinates and jbir = xsj-max / xsj-min.
 Supported element types he8, he20, te10. - ASPR: Element aspect ratio between all element sides.
 Supported element types he8, he20. - MCA: Maximum corner angle between all element sides.
-Supported element types he8, (he20 as he8).
+Supported element types he8, (he20 not regarding midside nodes).

-With parameter "value" sets the value of the threshold.
+Parameter "value" sets the value of the threshold.
 The element-quality is checked with "plot eq all".
+The user might use this command to store his personal parameters in the ".cgx" file in his home directory.

-9.26 exit
+9.28 exit

+'''

 'exit'

+'''